WendyOkoli/Hosting-a-Static-Website-using-Cloudfront-and-S3-Bucket-private-/README.md

 - To complete the distribution configuration, copy policy and click on __Go to S3 permissions to update policy__
 ![Complete Distribution Config](/Images/Image22.png)

-- On the permissionstab under your bucket, scroll to bucket policy and click edit.
+- On the permissions tab under your bucket, scroll to bucket policy and click edit.
 Delete the policy you pasted before which you used to see if your bucket was publicy accessible before we used cloudfront to make it private.
 Then paste the policy.
 Here is what it should look like
 ```
 {
         "Version": "2008-10-17",